NRS - Nursing

 View Course Outcomes:

-4. Identify the ANA Code of Ethics and nursing values in the care of persons with a chronic illness.
+- Identify the ANA Code of Ethics provisions and regulatory guidelines in the care of persons with chronic conditions.

-5. Identify roles and functions of members of the health care team in order to provide care for the chronically ill.
+- Identify roles and functions of members of the health care team to provide person-centered care.

 NRS111B Foundations of Nursing in Chronic Illness I - B